 For high net-worth couples or those with a number of valuable assets, you may be able to come to some sort of trade agreement.
 For instance: If, over the course of the marriage, you and your spouse purchased a primary home and a summer, winter, or weekend residence of similar value, one spouse may be able to keep a secondary residence while the other maintains the main home.
 Though this may sound simple, chances are there will still be quite a bit of negotiating to ensure that each party gets what they feel is a “fair” deal.
 But if spouses can work together toward a solution that works for everyone, this may serve as a suitable alternative to selling assets.

 While not the most common approach for those going through a divorce, a residential leaseback agreement like the kind offered by Truehold can be the best course of action in some cases.
-Should you find yourself as the sole owner of the once-shared home, a sale-leaseback allows you to sell the home in exchange for equity while continuing to live in the home for as long as you want.
+Should you find yourself as the sole owner of the once-shared home, a sale-leaseback allows you to turn your home into instant cash while continuing to live in it for as long as you want.
 You’ll pay market rent, and your home sale proceeds can be put towards anything you like.
 If you’re particularly looking forward to a bit of freedom following a divorce, this pathway may be right for you.
+Learn more about the process of a sale-leaseback.

 While the above approaches are optimistic, and many couples may go into a divorce fully prepared to trade assets, arrange a buyout, or give co-ownership a try, selling the home may end up being the best approach for all parties involved.
 Despite being easier than other approaches, selling a home during a divorce can still be a lengthy process –– and it’s important to be prepared for every step.